laurenchen0631/English-Learning/category/common_phrase.md

 - bring sb in line 帶..回到正軌 == to force someone or something to be similar or of the same standard as someone or something else
 	- If you change a word, the others will usually bring you in line.
 	- Teachers say the raises would bring their salaries into line with other public workers.
+- hold/keep/put sth at bay 阻止/遏制 == to prevent someone or something unpleasant from harming you
+	- Exercise can help keep fat at bay.
 - do away with == get rid of 擺脫/拋棄/廢除
 	- These ridiculous rules and regulations should have been done away with years ago.
 	- Computerization has enabled us to do away with a lot of paperwork.